See all chapters of A Guide to Solvency II.

 Must not give rise to future premium payments

-- Deferred premiums.
+- Deferred Premiums.
 The PRA takes the view that insurance contracts that include an option for the premium to be paid as an initial sum followed by a series of further instalments are unlikely to satisfy the condition in Article 77b(1)(d).

-- Premium adjustment clauses.
+- Premium Adjustment Clauses.
 The PRA takes the view that insurance contracts that include a premium adjustment clause that permits the initial premium to be adjusted post-contract inception are likely to satisfy the condition in Article 77b(1)(d) provided that the adjustment is made only to correct for an overpayment or underpayment of a defined premium and does not have the effect of varying the contract.

 No policyholder options or only a surrender option

-- Surrender options.
+- Surrender Options.
 The PRA takes the view that, in the case of deferred annuity contracts that are subject to a right of surrender before the start of the annuity payments, the absence of a contract-level surrender basis does not necessarily disqualify the obligations for the purposes of Article 77b(1)(g).

 Solvency II